p4tc-dev/docs/why-p4tc.md

 *eth0* to match a packet with header fields *ethernet type ip, ip protocol SCTP and destination port 80*.
 Upon a match the packet is *dropped*.
-Observe that the match table abstraction exists both in hardware and in the kernel; the user gets to select whether to install the entry in the kernel, hardware or both.
+Observe that the match table abstraction exists both in hardware and in the kernel; the user gets to select whether to install an entry in the kernel, hardware or both.
 In the illustrated example, the entry skips the software table (keyword *skip_sw*) and is installed only in the hardware table.
 To install the